maxxxxxdlp/sp7-stats/README.md

 All of the configuration parameters you must change for the site to work are located in `./config/required.php` Optional parameters are located in `./config/optional.php`

 1. Open the `./config/required.php` file.
+Set `DEVELOPMENT` constant to FALSE or TRUE depending on your needs.
+This will affect the error reporting level as well as the values for the `LINK`,`FILES_LOCATION` and `WORKING_LOCATION` constants.
 1. Set `LINK` to an address the website would be served on.
 1. Set `FILES_LOCATION` location to the place where all of your **access.log** files are located.
 Make sure the webserver has **READ** permissions to all the files in this folder.
 1. Set `WORKING_LOCATION` to an empty folder.
 This would be the destination for all uncompressed access.log files and other files created in the process.
 Make sure the webserver has **READ** and **WRITE** permissions to this folder. **Warning!** All of the files present in this directory would be